 Huntington Beach, CA 92648-0190

 Do I Need a Business License Tax if I Become a Landlord Receiving Rents From the Rental, Leasing, Subleasing or Subletting of Residential Property Located in the City of Huntington Beach?

-If you operate a commercial or home-based nonprofit business, organization, or institution, you are exempt from obtaining a business license tax.
-An exemption letter from the Internal Revenue Service showing your 501(c)3 status will be required..
-No business license fee shall be applied with respect to any bona fide nonprofit business.
+If you operate a commercial or home-based non-profit business, organization, or institution, you are required to obtain a business license from the City but you are exempt from paying any business license taxes or fees.
+An exemption letter from the Internal Revenue Service (IRS) showing your 501(c)3 status will be required at the time of your application.